Bulgaria is a country that often gets overlooked in the scuba diving scene of Europe – but it shouldn’t. Here are the best places to dive in Bulgaria.

-The soft presence of the entire region is a travesty of the nature to be explored – or, perhaps, it is actually a good thing that the area is not over-explored?
+The soft presence of the entire region is a travesty of nature to be explored – or, perhaps, it is a good thing that the area is not over-explored.

 It’s time to venture below the surface to the hidden treasures of under the sea.
-Bulgaria has some gems that should be discovered by divers, and, this guide will familiarize you with the best diving spots Bulgaria.
+Bulgaria has some gems that divers should discover, and this guide will familiarize you with the best diving spots in Bulgaria.

 What Is It Like Diving In Bulgaria

-Whether it is underwater caves, sunken World War II battleships, underwater forests, a wide variety of marine life which includes sea turtles, dolphins, whales and more – Bulgaria is a force to be reckoned with in the Black Sea.
+Whether underwater caves, sunken World War II battleships, underwater forests, or a wide variety of marine life, including sea turtles, dolphins, whales, and more – Bulgaria is a force to be reckoned with in the Black Sea.

 One trip to Bulgaria will put the treasures of the Black Sea on your diving map, and you are sure to re-visit in the future.